Are you looking for the best places to visit in China?

 You deserve an honest list, where the author (me) has actually visited the places.

-I’ll also share some places in China I’m dying to go to, as well as some places you should avoid.
+I’ll also share some places in China I’m dying to go to, as well as some places you should avoid based on my experience.

 So, in no particular order, here are the best places to visit in China.

 OK, I said this list is in no particular order, but if you were to go to China and see just one thing, it would be this.